Houses: Organics (Green) Cart

 How to Contain Your Food Scraps for Clean Composting

 To compost food scraps in your green organics cart, residents are encouraged to use newspaper, paper bags or BPI-Certified compostable bags to wrap food.
 Residents can also dump food loose into the green cart.
-No plastic accepted in the green cart.
+No plastic is accepted in the green cart.
 It is best to cover food scraps with green material, and if needed, place a piece of cardboard or newspaper at the bottom of your green cart to avoid sticking.
 Click here to learn more about composting food scraps in your green organics cart.

 Residential Services Guide